 - The final four episodes of R2 take it to a whole new level.
 Lelouch spent the majority of the series working towards Britannia's destruction.
 Lelouch is now the Britannian emperor.
 Suzaku spent the majority of the series trying to capture or kill Lelouch.
 Suzaku is now Lelouch's bodyguard.
 Kallen spent the majority of the series as Lelouch's most devoted follower.
 Kallen is now desperately trying to kill Lelouch.
 The Black Knights were under the command of Lelouch and working towards liberating Japan.
 Lelouch conquers Japan, again, forcing the Black Knights to ally with Schneizel (their former enemy) in order to try and liberate it from Lelouch.

 - Mai-Otome: In a Wham Episode a little past the halfway point of the series, Nagi conquers Windbloom and deposes Mashiro, while Nina's jealousy boils over, leading her to finally fight Arika, accidentally killing Erstin, who in turn had just turned out to be a Mole, prompting the previously Uncannily good Arika to fly into Unstoppable Rage.
 Oh, and nearly the entire cast is depowered.
 Ultimately, the Garderobe academy is nearly entirely abandoned as the central setting of the show while the main cast, largely in a state of freaking out, is dispersed to the wind.
 Even the opening credits change (albeit one episode too early, somewhat spoiling the surprise).

-- Arguably, so too does Mai-Hime, where halfway through the premise changes from A straight Magical Girl show with teenage girls fighting monstrous orphans and taking down the Big Bad American Conspiracy in the first half to: The HiME festival where they have to fight and defeat each other until only one remains, which means possibly killing the other and at least killing the other's most important person.
+- So too does Mai-Hime, where halfway through the premise changes from A straight Magical Girl show with teenage girls fighting monstrous orphans and taking down the Big Bad American Conspiracy in the first half to: The HiME festival where they have to fight and defeat each other until only one remains, which means possibly killing the other and at least killing the other's most important person.

 - Season three of Yu-Gi-Oh!
 GX, starting when the heroes start chasing down Cobra.
 Apart from the bad guys, even the regular students are shown to be rather jerkassy, and not just in their elitism.
 And Yubel.
 The show is far darker from then on until essentially the end.